 It should be emphasized that bilirubin has an undeserved bad reputation.
-It is an innocent bystander that is blamed for brain damage when in fact, the problem is not the bilirubin, which plays only a minor part in the process.
+It is more like an innocent bystander that is blamed for brain damage when in fact, the problem is not the bilirubin, which plays only a minor part in the process.
 It is the set of circumstances that allowed the bilirubin to enter the brain that is the real problem.
-Severe lack of oxygen when the baby is asphyxiated or severe anemia due to very rapid breakdown of red blood cells, Rh incompatibility or ABO incompatibility, which is also associated with metabolic disturbances causes the damage to the blood-brain barrier that allows bilirubin to enter the brain and made physicians believe that the bilirubin was the problem.
+Severe lack of oxygen when the baby is asphyxiated or severe anemia due to very rapid breakdown of red blood cells, Rh incompatibility or ABO incompatibility, which is also associated with metabolic disturbances causes the damage to the blood-brain barrier that allows bilirubin to enter the brain and made physicians believe that the bilirubin was the basic problem.
 In fact, bilirubin is an antioxidant and actually protects the baby from damage.

 The most common cause of higher than average bilirubin levels in the first few days of life is not breastmilk, but rather the fact that the baby is not breastfeeding well and not getting adequate amounts of breastmilk.
-Though giving formula works to bring down the bilirubin, giving formula, especially by bottle, interferes with breastfeeding as bottles teach the baby a poor latch, which then cause the breastfeeding parent sore nipples and/or result in the baby not getting enough milk from the breast.
-The answer is for the breastfeeding parent to get good help with breastfeeding and only if the baby still does not get adequate amounts of milk from the breast, then supplementation should be considered and given by lactation aid at the breast.
+Though giving formula works to bring down the bilirubin, giving formula, especially by bottle, interferes with breastfeeding as bottles teach the baby a poor latch, which then cause the mother sore nipples and/or result in the baby not getting enough milk from the breast.
+The answer is for the mother to get good help with breastfeeding and only if the baby still does not get adequate amounts of milk from the breast, then supplementation should be considered and given by lactation aid at the breast.

 For even more information about jaundice, click here.